DavidoF3/MLOps-cicd-for-ml/README.md

 * `Review process` cause ML is messy.
 This will interact with `A/B testing`, online/offline data tests, `canary model deployment`.

 Github Actions (GitOps) and W&B can be used together to automate your workflow for the `changing code` and `observability` steps mentioned above.

+# GitHub Actions

+[[Github Actions](https://docs.github.com/en/actions)] need to be located in a folder named `.github/workflows`.
+See example Action file with comments `xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

+Best way to start is with a `template`.
+We can Google `github actions example workflows` or use [GitHub docs](https://docs.github.com/en/actions/quickstart) (containing an example).
+* Check [events that trigger workflows](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) when they are called (eg. push).
+* The characters `${{ }}` are used for [special variables](https://docs.github.com/en/actions/learn-github-actions/contexts) about the context of the run.